mateuszCabala95/CodersCamp2020.Bomberman/README.md

 For this project we used TypeScript, SCSS and HTML.

 ## Setup
-To run this project, install it locally using npm:
+To run this project clone this project with `git clone` and install it locally using npm:

 ```
 $ npm install